kitabisa/buroq/internal/app/graphql/README.md

 ## Uninstall

-If you don't want to use graphql, just remove this `graphql` package, and modify some function on `cmd/root.go`, `internal/server/server.go`, `internal/server/router.go` to remove all error related to `graphql` package.
+If you don't want to use graphql, just disable `graphql.is_enabled` on `params/buroq.toml`.

+## TODO
+Modify error response from graphql resolver.